Emasoft/SelectFileCLI/DOCS_DEV/SEQUENTIAL_PIPELINE_STATUS.md

 ## ✅ Migration Complete

-The SelectFileCLI project has been successfully migrated to the updated sequential execution pipeline as specified in `SEQUENTIAL_PRECOMMIT_SETUP 2.md`.
+The SelectFileCLI project has been successfully migrated to the updated sequential execution pipeline as specified in `SEQUENTIAL_PRECOMMIT_SETUP_v3.md`.

 ## Key Features Implemented